thecodeofdaniel/thecodeofdaniel.github.io/content/posts/fixing-boot-partition/index.md

 sudo bootctl --path=/mnt/boot/efi install
 ```

 Then reboot!
-Now you should be able to find your Pop!_OS boot partion again in
+Now you should be able to find your Pop!\_OS boot partition again
-your boot order!
+in your boot order!

 I found my info on this [page](https://support.system76.com/articles/bootloader/).